tldr-pages/tldr/pages/linux/sed.md

 `{{command}} | sed -n '1p'`

-- [D]elete the first line of a file:
+- [d]elete the first line of a file:

 `sed -i 1d {{/path/to/file}}`